BOOKS | DIGITAL | MEDIA

 Amanda Lee Summers is an illustrator, animator, and author based in New Jersey.
 She's created digital storybooks for several major children's television shows including Nick Jr.’s Blue's Clues & You!
 She’s also worked as an artist and animator on the original Blue's Clues, Little Einsteins, Team Umizoomi, and Blaze and the Monster Machines.
 A graduate of the Rhode Island School of Design, she comes from a small dynasty of kidlit artists.
 Her mom is celebrated author/illustrator Diane deGroat and Amanda s proud to carry on the family tradition.

 Transformed by the study of yoga and the journey into conscious compassionate heart-centered living, Jamie is constantly encouraging seekers to look within and awaken their inner vibrancy and guidance.
-Her current manuscript, a collaboration with Shelley Rotner, is called Living Yoga in the Present Moment.

 Erica Simone Turnipseed is a writer who has published two adult novels, and a wife, a mom, and a teacher, not necessarily in that order.
 She’s also a student of popular culture and an everywoman philanthropist who founded the Five Years for the House Initiative, a fund-raising drive for the Afro American Cultural Center at Yale.

-Her forthcoming picture book, Bigger Than Me, will be published by Caitlyn Dlouhy Books / Atheneum in 2023.
-Her latest adult novel, American Sibyl, weaves one Black family's present, past, and future into a captivating 250 year saga and will be published by 2Leaf Press in Spring 2024.
+Her debut picture book, BIGGER THAN ME, was published by Caitlyn Dlouhy Books / Atheneum in 2023.
+Her latest adult novel, AMERICAN SIBYL, weaves themes of memory, identity, and historical legacy of one Black family's present, past, and future into a poignant exploration of memory, identity, and the enduring impact of history on the present.

 Amy’s debut novel is set largely on the New York City subway, which she, like most New Yorkers, loves and hates in near equal proportions.
 It’s a system of platforms, plastic seats, metal bars, tunnels, strangers, and—for the most part—civility that Amy frequents and knows well.

 Jessica Wolf is a writer and editor of (mostly) creative non-fiction.
 She is co-author of Deep Listening: Healing Practices to Calm Your Body, Clear Your Mind, and Open Your Heart/Rodale Press.
-Her work has appeared in The New York Times, Reader’s Digest, Huffington Post, AARP’s The Girlfriend, Istanbul Literary Review, Wilderness House Literary Review, among others.
+Her work has appeared in The New York Times, Reader’s Digest, Huffington Post, AARP’s The Girlfriend, Istanbul Literary Review, and Wilderness House Literary Review, among others.

-Copyright 2019-2023 Great Dog Literary LLC.
+Copyright 2019-2024 Great Dog Literary LLC.

 Member: The Assoc. of American Literary Agents